COVID 19 Information – 2022

 - Expanded session lengths to reduce the number of group transitions.

-- Small group (cohort) based camp groups of 10 – 14 campers that stay constant for the whole session.
+- Small group based camp groups of 16-18

 - Cohorts will be staffed with consistent staff to the best of our ability.